vertigis/vertigis-web-samples/README.md

 The tests for each sample are located in the [cypress/integration](cypress/integration) directory.

 The samples will need to be built prior to running the test using `yarn build:samples`.
-You can run the tests in interactive watch mode using `yarn test:watch`, or run all of the tests using `yarn test` from the root of this project.
+You can run the tests in interactive watch mode using `yarn test:watch`, this will allow you to run individual tests, or use `yarn test` from the root of this project to run all of the tests .

 ### Running the Samples Viewer Locally